zamiul20/Basal-Library/README.md

 # Basal Library
 The library of files for my experiment of a branch of mathematics (basal).

+The file definitions.md contains simplified definitions for the framework, with hyperlinks to files in the documentation.

 The code files are for proving (computationally) that the system works, and is useful.

 The Python files is meant for sets of data to be put on a graph.